wicek-w/nlp-project/README.md

-# CLustering keywords - K-means and Edit distance
+# Clustering keywords - K-means and Edit distance

 Project that clusters keywords based on Leventshtein algorithm and K-means method.